api3dao/oev-docs/docs/reference/airnode/latest/concepts/sponsor.md

    the requester is sponsored, and if so, emits the request event.

-2. Next Airnode derives the `sponsorWallet` address using the provided `sponsorAddress`, then checks if this matches `sponsorWallet`.
+2. Next Airnode derives the `sponsorWallet` address using the provided `sponsorAddress`, then checks if this matches `sponsorWallet` address provided in the request.
 Airnode will ignore the request if the two do not match.
 This is done this way because deriving the `sponsorWallet` address from the `sponsorAddress` on-chain is not feasible.

 ## sponsorAddress